TULiberalArts/Political-Science/pages/undergradaute.md

 ### Funding and Support

-Funds are available in the _Diamond Research Scholars program_[http://www.temple.edu/vpus/opportunities/ResearchScholars.htm](http://www.temple.edu/vpus/opportunities/ResearchScholars.htm).
+Funds are available in the [Diamond Research Scholars program](http://www.temple.edu/vpus/opportunities/ResearchScholars.htm).

 Honors students are also encouraged to submit their completed thesis to the [Library Prize for Undergraduate Research](http://guides.temple.edu/content.php?pid=155082&sid=1314496).